 Using error bars is one of those frequent tasks that we do to describe a dataset precisely.
-If you are finding ways of how to add error bars in Excel, this is the right place for you.
+If you are looking for ways to add error bars in Excel, this is the right place for you.
 Here, in this article, you will find step-by-step ways to add error bars in Excel.

 What Is an Error Bar?